Jetraw/LabView/readme.md

-# Jetraw LabView, the Jetraw and Dpcore module for LabView.
+# Jetraw LabView, the Jetraw and Dpcore modules for LabView.
 This is the public repository for the **Jetraw and Dpcore** modules compatible with LabView.
 With both modules the user is able to **Dpcore prepare the acquired images** and then optionally the user can **compress the images using Jetraw** within LabView.
 <br/>For more info visit:
 https://www.jetraw.com/